AnonymousEzhdeha/GIN-2023/README.md

 # GIN-2022

 This is a, commented version of the Code used for the experiments described in the paper.

-## Figures

-  ### Figures2 Proposal
-  Contains the proposed figures for the figure2 in the paper
-  - Overall_1
-  - Overall_2
-  - Main+Subfigures

-  ### Gaussianity Generated Samples
-  Contains the generated samples from smoothened distribution
-  - Double Pendulum
-  - Single Pendulum
-  - Visual Odometry

-  ### Empirical Running Times and Parameters
-  - Contains emprical running times and parameters table

 ## Code